 My Brother’s Keeper

 Based on President Obama's initiative, my Brother's Keeper is a program for men of color at Wentworth that focuses on brotherhood, academics and professional success.
-MBK members engage in education and social activities that allow them to form community with one another while receiving personal support from staff members from the Center for Diversity & Social Justice Programs.
+MBK members engage in education and social activities that allow them to form community with one another while receiving personal support from staff members from The Center for Cultural and Global Engagement.

 Designed for first-year students of color entering Wentworth, Bridges provides new students the opportunity to meet and get to know returning students through social activities.
 Bridges allows mentoring and personal relationship to form through these interactions.